 Introduction to Shively, Kentucky

 Shively, Kentucky, in Jefferson county, is 4 miles SW of Louisville, Kentucky.
 The city is conveniently located inside the Louisville metropolitan area.
-There are an estimated 15,157 people in Shively.

 The city was originally settled and farmed in 1780.
 Shively was named after Jacob and Christian William Shively.
 They were among the early settlers of the area.
 William Shively formed a mill in this area, which is known as Mill Creek.
 It was formerly known as Shively Precinct.
 The city was incorporated in the year 1938.